Leadership,

 Thus

 we see that servant-hood is the greater honour amongst Christians.
-We are not permitted to call earthly
+We are not permitted to call earthly leaders,

-leaders, “Father”.
-We are to reject
+“Father”.
+We are to reject those who

-our faith, as we submit only to Christ.
+as we submit only to Christ.

 Eph